 4.1 Therapeutic indications

-Tofidence, in combination with methotrexate (MTX), is indicated for:
+Tocilizumab STADA, in combination with methotrexate (MTX), is indicated for:

 the treatment of severe, active and progressive rheumatoid arthritis (RA) in adults not previously treated with MTX.

 the treatment of moderate to severe active RA in adult patients who have either responded inadequately to, or who were intolerant to, previous therapy with one or more disease- modifying anti-rheumatic drugs (DMARDs) or tumour necrosis factor (TNF) antagonists.